 - securities held in a transfer-on-death account

-- real estate held by a transfer-on-death deed
+- real estate for which you have a transfer on death deed

 - payable-on-death bank accounts, or